mam1/Pcon/README.md

 * 1:00  on
 * 13:00 off

 will result in the channel turning on at 1:00AM and off at 1:00PM.
 If the current time is between 13:00 and 24:00 or between 0:0 and 13:00 the channel will be off.
-Between 1:00 and 13:00 it will be off.
+Between 1:00 and 13:00 it will be on.

 ####SD Files:
 Schedules are stored on a SD card.
-The file names are generated in the following format: (s<tag>d<day #>c<chanel #>.SCH).
+The file names are generated in the following format: "s<tag>d<day #>c<chanel #>.SCH".
 The tag is a user supplied 3 digit number, it is currently implemented as a preprocessor variable.

 Channel information (name, control mode, state) for all channels is stored in a single file.
-The file name is generated in the following format: (s<tag<>.CH).
+The file name is generated in the following format: "s<tag<>.CH".
 ####Propeller Pins:

     0